gbibeaul/blog-perso/content/supabase-react-part-1.md

 ## AWS Amplify

 AWS is great!
 They are a pioneer of cloud services and they have a service for everything.
 Their backend replacement service is Amplify.
-This service acts as an agregator of other services.
+This service acts as an aggregator of other services.
 They have put a lot of work into making it a great product over the years.
-However after giving it a lot of tries I am often left confused by all the available options.
+However, after giving it a lot of tries I am often left confused by all the available options.

 They are working hard on all the services but I still have difficulty in getting started quickly when using Amplify.
 I often prefer to go back to using the traditional AWS SDK for most of the services they offer.

 ## New Contender: Supabase!

-Lately I have been spending some time on Twitter following Supabase and it's founders.
+Lately, I have been spending some time on Twitter following Supabase and its founders.
 I have taken an interest when realized they were building the complete platform in an open-source fashion!
 Open-source is important!
 It gives drives innovation forward constantly.
-In essence, Supabase built a orchestration SDK and console around different open-source services.
+In essence, Supabase built an orchestration SDK and console around different open-source services.
 In this first post we'll dive in a little bit and see how we can use it as a back-end replacement service.

 <br/>

 ### **What We Will be Using**

-For the content of this series we will be using [this repo](https://github.com/lavilabs/supabase-auth-template).
+For the content of this series, we will be using [this repo](https://github.com/lavilabs/supabase-auth-template).
 This repo contains an example of using Supabase with React.
 You can follow along by registering for the [Supabase beta here](https://supabase.io/).
-In this first first post we will explore Supabase authentication and it's documentation.
+In this first post, we will explore Supabase authentication and its documentation.

-### Getting the supabase client.
+### Getting the Supabase client.

-Getting the Supabase client hookedup in React is super easy!
+Getting the Supabase client hooked up in React is super easy!
 I have decided to do it with the use of a React context after it is initialized.
-Inside `supabase-modules.ts` we initialize the clientm like explained [here in the documentation](https://supabase.io/docs/client/initializing).
+Inside `supabase-modules.ts` we initialize the client like explained [here in the documentation](https://supabase.io/docs/client/initializing).
 You can find your `supabase-url` and `public-anon-key` in the Supabase dashboard.

 ```ts
 import { createClient } from "@supabase/supabase-js";